dojo/framework/docs/en/resource/supplemental.md

 const transformedData = [{ value: 'joe' }, { value: 'jane' }];
 ```

 Transforms can also be used to join source keys together to create composite fields.
-For example, with the same resource data as above
+For example, with the same resource data as above:

 ```ts
 // with a transform of